Application Instructions for Master of Science in Cyber Security Engineering

-Please complete all components of the application as follows:
+Please complete all components of the application checklist:

 1. Application & Paid Fee

-2. Official Transcripts
+2. Unofficial Transcripts

 Applicants with degrees from outside the United States must upload detailed official mark sheets and official documentation showing degree earned.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.

-3. A Personal Statement
+3. Personal Statement

-Describe why the Cyber Security Engineering Master Degree program is of interest to you and how it will support your scholarly and career goals.
+“Describe why the Cyber Security Engineering graduate program is of interest to you and how it will support your scholarly and career goals.”

 4. A Current Resume